giffordlabcvr/DIGS-tool/README.md

 2. **Query Sequences (Probes):** Input sequences for similarity searches of the Target Database.
 3. **Reference Sequence Library (RSL):** Represents the genetic diversity associated with the genome feature(s) under investigation.

-## Screening Process

-To initiate screening using the DIGS tool, researchers provide a project-specific command file that serves as the blueprint for the screening process.
-This command file specifies parameters, including the user-defined name of the screening database, and file paths to the TDb, RSL, and probe sequences.

-When a screen is initiated, a project-specific database is created.
-The core schema of this database can be extended to include any relevant "side data," such as taxonomic information related to the species and sequences included in the screen.
-This extension increases the power of SQL queries to reveal informative patterns.

-Systematic screening proceeds automatically until all searches have been completed.
-If the process is interrupted at any point or if novel probe/target sequences are incorporated into the project, screening will proceed in a non-redundant way on restarting.
-Thus, screening projects can readily be expanded to incorporate new TDb files (e.g., recently published WGS assemblies) or novel probe/reference sequences as they become available.

-The DIGS tool console allows the reclassification of sequences held in the results table, for example, following an RSL update.
-To increase efficiency, this process can be tailored to specific subsets of database sequences by supplying SQL constraints via the DIGS tool console.

-## Target Database

 Before running a screen for the first time, you will need to index the target database (TDb) for BLAST searching:

 ```